 \section{Related Work}

 Generated self-explanations present both new opportunities and challenges.
 Prior work in self-explanations for text has focused on new evaluation strategies and model improvements. \citet{ye2022unreliability} evaluate whether including self-explanations can improve model performance on in-context learning while \citet{resck-etal-2024-exploring} incorporate human-annotated rationales during model training to improve plausibility of post-hoc explanations in text classification.
 Other work focuses on instruction-based self-consistency checks to measure faithfulness in different types of generated explanations \cite{madsen-etal-2024-self, parcalabescu-frank-2024-measuring,zhao-iii-2025-necessary}.

 Another line of work by \citet{wiegreffe-etal-2022-reframing} seeks to improve free text self-explanations with the help of human-written explanations that are included in the instruction.
 Similarly to \citet{kunz-kuhlmann-2024-properties}, self-explanations are evaluated on a variety of properties by the means of human annotation.
 They are found to be generally true, grammatical and factual \cite{wiegreffe-etal-2022-reframing} and further selective, to contain illustrative examples and rarely subjective according to \citeauthor{kunz-kuhlmann-2024-properties}. \citet{wang-atanasova-2025-self} explore different self-feedback strategies to improve free text explanations and find that extracting rationales from the input to be the best among their strategies.

-In our study, we consider human rationales as the ground truth for explaining a decision, against which we compare model self-explanations and post-hoc attributions.
+In our study, we consider human rationales as the ground truth for explaining a decision, against which we compare model self-explanations in order to evaluate how plausible they are.

-Recent work by \citet{huang2023largelanguagemodelsexplain} investigates self-explanations by ChatGPT on sentiment classification for SST, comparing faithfulness of self-explanations against different features attribution methods.
+Recent work by \citet{huang2023largelanguagemodelsexplain} investigates self-explanations by ChatGPT on sentiment classification for SST, comparing faithfulness of self-explanations against different feature attribution methods.
 They experiment with different settings by swapping the order of classification and explanations within a single instruction prompt, asking the model for top-k rationale tokens or continuous token scores, but find no method that stands out in faithfulness while observing significant disagreement across explainability approaches. \citet{randl2025mind} compare extractive self-explanations from three text classification tasks with rather short texts with saliency-based explanations and human rationale annotations.
 They exclude the more sophisticated gradient-based methods in their work.